mattreecebentley/Windows-10-11-Simplifier/readme.md

 Other scripts/executables this script will run, if present in the same folder:
 ------------------------------------------------------------------------------

-* Agent Ransack will be installed silently (& Windows Search service disabled) if both 32-bit and 64-bit MSI installer files are present in the same folder under the names "agentransack.msi" and "agentransack-x64.msi".
+* Agent Ransack (https://www.mythicsoft.com/agentransack/) will be installed silently and the Windows Search service disabled if both 32-bit and 64-bit MSI installer files are present in the same folder under the names "agentransack.msi" and "agentransack-x64.msi".
 * Coretemp (https://www.alcpu.com/CoreTemp/) to check for CPU overheating.
-For compatibility across computers I recommend getting the 32-bit portable version
+For compatibility across computers I recommend getting the 32-bit portable version.
-* HDDScan (http://hddscan.com/) to check hard drive health
+* HDDScan (http://hddscan.com/) to check hard drive health.
 * Stop Resetting My Apps (https://www.carifred.com/stop_resetting_my_apps/) to prevent windows updates from resetting default apps to Microsoft's preference.
 * Ccleaner portable by Piriform (https://www.ccleaner.com/ccleaner/builds) on automatic settings (ie. whatever settings you last used with ccleaner portable) will run in the background while the rest of the tasks complete, if extracted to the same folder as Win10-simplifier.
 If 64-bit win10 is detected it will run the 64-bit version, so include both executables.
-* PC Decrapifier 2.3.1 (for easy uninstallation of programs)
+* PC Decrapifier 2.3.1 (https://www.bleepingcomputer.com/download/pc-decrapifier/) for easy uninstallation of programs.
+File must be named "pc-decrapifier-2.3.1.exe".
-* Autoruns by Sysinternals (for easy disabling of startup processes).
+* Autoruns by Sysinternals (https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) for easy disabling of startup processes.
 If 64-bit win10 is detected it will run the 64-bit version, so include both executables.
 * 7zip (https://www.7-zip.org/) will be installed silently and zip/cab folders disabled if installers are placed in folder.
 Please rename 32-bit version of 7z installer '7z.exe' and 64-bit version '7z-x64.exe'.
 If 64-bit win10 is detected it will install the 64-bit version, so include both executables.
-* Windows 10 Debloater by Sycnex (https://github.com/Sycnex/Windows10Debloater) with the following options enabled: -SysPrep -Privacy -Debloat (this will also disable cortana)
+* Windows 10 Debloater by Sycnex (https://github.com/Sycnex/Windows10Debloater) with the following options enabled: -SysPrep -Privacy -Debloat (this will also disable cortana).
-* Windows 10 Black Viper Services Tweaks script by Madbomb122 (https://github.com/madbomb122/BlackViperScript/releases) - Safe values Only
+* Windows 10 Black Viper Services Tweaks script by Madbomb122 (https://github.com/madbomb122/BlackViperScript/releases) - Safe values Only.
 * ShutUp10 by O&O (https://www.oo-software.com/en/shutup10/) - user must have exported their desired settings to "ooshutup10.cfg" and both this file and ShutUp10 must be in the same folder as Win10-simplifier.
 Note that settings will differ between home and pro versions of Win10.
 * MyDefrag by J.C.
 Kessels (https://www.majorgeeks.com/files/details/mydefrag.html) - will (optionally - do not use on an SSD) run 'Monthly' defrag script on C: if it and it's "Scripts" folder are in the same folder as Win10-simplifier.
 Be aware there is a 64-bit and 32-bit version of mydefrag - it's installer will install the relevant one based on your computer.
 Use the 32-bit .exe for broader compatibility.
-* Speedyfox by Crystal Idea (https://www.crystalidea.com/speedyfox) - will automatically defrag/compact the database files for opera, firefox, chrome, skype, thunderbird
+* Speedyfox by Crystal Idea (https://www.crystalidea.com/speedyfox) - will automatically defrag/compact the database files for opera, firefox, chrome, skype, thunderbird.
 * Openshell by Ivo Beltchev (https://github.com/Open-Shell/Open-Shell-Menu) will be installed silently if the installer is in the same folder and renamed to OpenShellSetup.exe.
 Only the openshell start menu will be installed.
-Openshell restarts the explorer.exe process, which also kills the cmd window, thus why this installer is run at the Very end of the script.
+Openshell installation restarts the explorer.exe process, thus why this installer is run at the very end of the script.